Back to Integrations

 Pipeline Configuration

 Adding APVISO to your .gitlab-ci.yml is straightforward.
-The scan job uses the APVISO CLI image, authenticates with your API key stored as a CI/CD variable, triggers a scan against your target, polls for completion, and saves the results as a DAST report artifact.
+The pentest job uses the APVISO CLI image, authenticates with your API key stored as a CI/CD variable, triggers a pentest against your target, polls for completion, and saves the results as a DAST report artifact.
 The job can be configured to fail the pipeline based on severity thresholds — for example, failing on any Critical finding while allowing Medium and Low findings to pass.

-For organizations with many projects, you can define the APVISO scan job in a shared CI/CD template at the group level.
+For organizations with many projects, you can define the APVISO pentest job in a shared CI/CD template at the group level.
 Individual projects inherit the template and only need to set their specific target URL variable.

-Review App Scanning
+Review App Pentesting

 This pattern is powerful because it catches vulnerabilities before they reach the default branch.
-When a developer opens a merge request that introduces a new API endpoint with an injection flaw, APVISO detects it in the review app scan and the merge request security widget flags it as a new vulnerability — before any reviewer even looks at the code.
+When a developer opens a merge request that introduces a new API endpoint with an injection flaw, APVISO detects it in the review app pentest and the merge request security widget flags it as a new vulnerability — before any reviewer even looks at the code.

 Merge Request Security Gating